 The study is performed while the patient sleeps overnight in a comfortable, private room.
 ALMH offers a double bed for comfort.
 Nighttime and daytime tests are available at Abraham Lincoln Memorial Hospital.

 A sleep study:

 - lasts about nine hours

 - must be ordered by a physician or a nurse practitioner

 - records valuable data needed to diagnose sleep disorders

 Located in ALMH's Respiratory Therapy department, the Sleep Study Center is a two-bed facility serving patients 16 years of age and up.
-Studies are offered Monday through Saturday.
+Studies are offered 7 days a week.
 Single studies are available for those needing one-on-one care.

 For more information